ETHSydney/Ethereum-training/README.md

 If you are not on a Windows machine then it's recommended that you install Node Version Manager.
 NVM allows you to easily swtich between different version of node.js which might be supported by different node.js servers, frameworks or libraries.
 Installation instructions can be found at https://github.com/creationix/nvm

 ### Install Telegram
 On the day the instructors will use the existing Ethereum Australia group on [Telegram](https://telegram.org/) to share code snippets, links and useful information.
-Please install Telegram and use the following link to join the group https://telegram.me/joinchat/Ay6EdQa_YfyccVlsVA3LSA
+Please install Telegram and use the following link to join the Ethereum Australia group https://telegram.me/joinchat/Ay6EdQa_YfyccVlsVA3LSA

 ## Workshop sessions